 Bonifacio Pérez Ballesteros, who carved in wood and gilded a set of rod tips

-for it in 2007, and also restored the Image of Santa María Salome a year later.
+for it in 2007, and also restored the Image of Saint Mary Salome a year later.